 The Committee also has functions under the Budget and Charging Methodology.

-The CDSP is authorised to act on (and incur Costs based on) the decisions of the Committee as provided in this Document (but without prejudice to the general authority of the CDSP to do whatever is necessary to perform the DSC).
+Subject to paragraph [4.1.5], the CDSP is authorised to act on (and incur Costs based on) the decisions of the Committee as provided in this Document (but without prejudice to the general authority of the CDSP to do whatever is necessary to perform the DSC).

-[
+[Link to budget – pending budget drafting – but broadly Committee not authorised to make decisions which would result in CDSP exceeding budget by more than [/]% without going through a budget amendment.]

 The Committee shall not perform any of the functions of the Credit Committee or (unless requested by such committee) the Change Management Committee.